-With the end of the 2020/21 tax year fast approaching, it is now the time to consider some opportunities for saving tax with some careful end of year tax planning.
-This guide will provide tax saving tips, but not all of these will be relevant to your particular circumstances.
+With the end of the 2021/22 tax year fast approaching, it is now the time to consider some opportunities for saving tax with some careful end of year tax planning.
+This guide will provide you with tax saving tips, but not all of these will be relevant to your particular circumstances.
 As always we are here to discuss anything that may be of interest to you.

 This guide has been prepared using current legislation, rates and allowances that are correct at the time of writing.
-As you may be aware, the Chancellor is due to deliver the Budget on 3 March 2021 and there is plenty of speculation surrounding potential tax hikes that may be announced, particularly with regards to Capital Gains Tax.
-Please look out for our Budget Summary which we will make available shortly after the Budget, and keep up to date with any tax changes that are announced in the Budget, as this may change your tax planning before 6 April 2021.
-You may wish to consider taking action before the Budget if you are concerned that a relief may be reduced or removed on Budget Day.
-We will, of course, be happy to discuss any tax matter with you beforehand.
+As you may be aware, the Chancellor is due to deliver the Budget, called the ‘Spring 2022 forecast statement’, on Wednesday 23 March 2022 so please look out for our Budget Summary which we will make available shortly afterwards to keep up to date with any tax changes that are announced in the Budget.

 The tax saving tips have been grouped into the following headings.
 Please click on each of the headings below for more information: